opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 .. image:: intro__stylesheet.png

-If your customization uses specific images and fonts, you can upload them to the platform using the `assets management page <assets>`_.
+If your customization uses specific images and fonts, you can upload them to the platform using the :doc:`assets management page <assets>`.
 You'll then be able to copy the assets URLs and paste them in your CSS code.

 .. important::
+    To change the style of an element, you only have to find the element's class and change the desired CSS property.
+    It won't have any side-effect (limited to this single class name) and is guaranteed to work (since the hierarchy tree is mostly flat).

-    All of OpenDataSoft's CSS code is written following the `BEM methodology <http://getbem.com/introduction/>`_ and prefixed with `ods-` so that they won't conflict with your own styles and can easily be overridden.
+    This is possible because all of OpenDataSoft's CSS code is written following the `BEM methodology <http://getbem.com/introduction/>`_ and prefixed with `ods-` so that they won't conflict with your own styles and can easily be overridden.
 You'll find a great introduction to this methodology on the ever-useful `CSS Tricks website <https://css-tricks.com/bem-101/>`_.

     In short, class names are written as *block, element, modifier* (hence the BEM) `.ods-block[--blockmodifier][__element][--elementmodifier]`.
 The hierarchy tree is at most 2 selectors deep.
 Also, the relevant style is as close to the element as possible.

-    As a result, if you wanted to change the style of an element, you would only have to find the element's class and change the desired CSS property.
-It won't have any side-effect (limited to this single class name) and is guaranteed to work (since the hierarchy tree is mostly flat).

 Header and footer
 ~~~~~~~~~~~~~~~~~